dart-lang/leak_tracker/README.md

 There are two steps in leak collection: (1) get signal that leaks happened (leak summary) and (2) get details about the leaks.

 By default, the leak tracker checks for leaks every second, and, if there are some, outputs the summary to console and sends it to DevTools.
 Then you can get leak details either by requesting them from DevTools or by invoking `collectLeaks()` programmatically.

-You can change the default by passing customized [configuration](https://github.com/dart-lang/leak_tracker/blob/29fa7c0e7fb950c974d15f838636bc97a03a5bcc/lib/src/leak_tracker_model.dart) to `enableLeakTracking()`:
+You can change the default behavior by passing customized [configuration](https://github.com/dart-lang/leak_tracker/blob/29fa7c0e7fb950c974d15f838636bc97a03a5bcc/lib/src/leak_tracker_model.dart) to `enableLeakTracking()`: